engineeringpenguins/reference/Processes/Python101.md

     Tuple: Series of multiple values that cant be changed, x = (45, “ex”, 3.2)
     Dictionary: A list of pairs, x = {1:”one”, 2:”two”, 3:”three”}

 Define variables with the equals (=) sign.
-In the following example x, y, and z are all variables that store the integer value of one (1).
+In the following example x is a variable that store the integer value of one (1).
 Ex. x = 1

 Loops:
     Recursion: Function calls itself, must code in an escape to prevent infinity